mattlag/ttx-wasm/README.md

         └── ttx_reference.py # Python FontTools reference
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Since we use the actual Python FontTools:

-1. **Bug reports** - Test with the browser demo and provide font samples
-2. **Feature requests** - Most FontTools features are already available!
-3. **Performance improvements** - Optimize Pyodide loading and caching
-4. **Documentation** - Help improve demo and guides

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) for details.

-## 🙏 Acknowledgments

-- **FontTools Team** - For the incredible Python font processing library
-- **Pyodide Project** - For making Python in WebAssembly possible
-- **FontTools TTX** - The gold standard for font conversion tools

----

 **Ready to process fonts with 100% FontTools compatibility?** 🚀